 • Railey Beach is only a short 10 minute walk- however, when it’s high tide, the path going there can be dangerous and rocky.
 Alternatively, you can trek through the forest which takes about 45 minutes.

-On a good day, rent a kayak and paddle out to the many points of interest surrounding Ton Sai Beach.
+We recommend paddling around the bay as you enjoy the stunning scenery.
 You can kayak to Railay Beach, Podah Island, or even to Phanang Cave.
 Enjoy the sunshine and the serenity of going at your own pace as you explore the open sea.
 Trust me, the paddle out is VERY scenic!

 Related: Diving in Koh Tao, Thailand